TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SH1106/README.md

 The *SH1106* is a modern, cost-optimized *OLED display driver*, often considered a successor to the widely popular *SSD1306*.
 It is commonly found in affordable *0.96"* and *1.3"* monochrome OLED displays.

+While *SH1106* works well for most OLED display use cases, if you have a choice, then get an OLED display with [SSD1306](https://done.land/components/humaninterface/display/oled/ssd1306/) driver instead.
+The older *SSD1306* is much more capable and supports hardware-accelerated scrolling.

 ## Overview

-The *SSD1306* (released in *2007*) has long been the dominant OLED driver, but the *SH1106* (introduced in *2013*) has gained popularity in recent years due to its lower cost.
-The primary trade-off is that the *SH1106* lacks hardware acceleration for scrolling and animations—features available in the *SSD1306*.
-However, for most typical OLED use cases, such as displaying static text and simple graphics, these features are not essential.
+The [SSD1306](https://done.land/components/humaninterface/display/oled/ssd1306/) (released in *2007*) has long been the dominant OLED driver, but the *SH1106* (introduced in *2013*) has gained popularity in recent years due to its lower cost.
+The newer *SH1106* lacks hardware acceleration for scrolling and animations—features available in the *SSD1306*.
+For most typical OLED use cases, such as displaying static text and simple graphics, these features are not essential.

 The *SH1106* supports monochrome OLED displays with a maximum resolution of *132x64* pixels, though most breakout boards use a *128x64* resolution.
 These displays typically communicate via the [I2C](https://done.land/fundamentals/interface/i2c/) interface.